chandywerks/Enterasys-NetSight/README.md

 ### INSTALLATION

+You can use the cpan or cpanm CLI utility to install the package.
+This will attempt to satisfy all the dependencies for you.
+You may need to download the OpenSSL header files in order to install the Crypt::SSLeay dependancy.
+In debian based systems you can install the headers with aptitude like so,

+	sudo apt-get install libssl-dev

+If you wish to install manually you will have to make sure you have the SOAP::Lite module installed.
-If you want to just use the module download the tar.gz package above and run the following,
+Download the [tar.gz package](https://metacpan.org/module/Enterasys::NetSight) and run the following,

 	tar -xvf Enterasys-NetSight-#.##.tar.gz
 	cd Enterasys-NetSight-#.##